 Though Baltzer claims to have been a Fulbright scholar at one time, her name does not appear on the Fulbright Scholar Program’s list of past scholarship recipients.
 She is listed under the name Anna Judith Piller as a former teacher’s assistant who received Fulbright funding to teach English in Turkey, but there is no evidence that she ever received a Fulbright scholarship under either surname.

 Baltzer says that in January 2000, when she was still favorably disposed toward the Jewish state, she participated in the first tour ever sponsored by Birthright Israel—a pro-Israel program that provides free trips to that nation for Jewish college students and recent graduates.
-Sensing that she was being “indoctrinated” during that tour, Baltzer subsequently researched the Arab-Israeli conflict and concluded that Israel was guilty of egregiously mistreating the Palestinians.1
+Sensing that she was being “indoctrinated” during that tour, Baltzer subsequently researched the Arab-Israeli conflict and concluded that Israel was guilty of egregiously mistreating the Palestinians.

 In 2006 Baltzer published the book Witness in Palestine: A Jewish American Woman in the Occupied Territories, which is a compilation of photographs that purportedly give visual evidence of Israelis mistreating Palestinians in Gaza.
 Baltzer often likens the current Palestinian “struggle,” to that which American blacks undertook during the civil-rights movement of the 1960s.

-Adamantly opposed to Israel’s existence as an independent Jewish nation, Baltzer favors a “one-state solution” where Jews would be a minority living amongst millions of Arabs overwhelmingly sympathetic to groups like Hamas and Islamic Jihad.
+Adamantly opposed to Israel’s existence as an independent Jewish nation, Baltzer favors a “one-state solution” where Jews would be a minority living among millions of Arabs overwhelmingly sympathetic to groups like Hamas and Islamic Jihad.

 Baltzer claims that according to international law, Jewish settlements in the West Bank are illegally situated on land that is “internationally recognized as Palestinian.”
 But as the Committee for Accuracy in Middle East Reporting in America notes: “None of this is true; in reality, UN Security Council Resolution 242 (and official United States policy) characterizes the West Bank and Gaza as disputed territories subject to negotiation.”